 Wayne County has long built upon the legacy of the Delaware & Hudson canal.
 Honesdale, the county seat, served as western terminus of the canal, and it claims the honor of the birthplace of the American railroad thanks to the D&H Canal Co. and its gravity railroad.

 The county has invested in its canal heritage through support of the Wayne County Historical Society and its Lock 31 Canal Park near Hawley, as have the towns along the Lackawaxen River.
 The destruction of the dam would sully those efforts.

 The feeder impoundments, like Hankins Pond, played a critical role in the operation of the D&H Company’s slack-water navigation during the dryer months of summer.
 In fact, the PA Supreme Court ruled in 1850 these ponds were so necessary to the function of the canal that they could not be taxed by either state or local governments.

-The County Commissioners have engaged with State Sen. Lisa Baker and State Rep. Jonathan Fritz in urging the Fish & Boat Commission to find alternatives, now they are hoping to bring pubic pressure to bear on the project.
+The County Commissioners have engaged with State Sen. Lisa Baker and State Rep. Jonathan Fritz in urging the Fish & Boat Commission to find alternatives and brought public and legal pressure to bear on the project.

 As the demolition loomed In the fall of 2018, the Commissioners petitioned the County Court of Common Pleas for an injunction to stop the Fish & Boat Commission from moving ahead with the project after receiving approval this spring from the PA Department of Environmental Protection to proceed.

 The Court granted a temporary stay to give the three entities time to work out a possible solution.
 A follow up proceeding was postponed until March 2019 to allow the County's representatives to complete hydraulic and hydrologic studies at the site.
 The engineering work was recently completed, and the Commissioners will resume their negotiations with the Fish & Boat Commission and the PA Department of Environmental Protection.